 Neighboring the Great Northern Carousel is Montana’s best children’s science museum, ExplorationWorks.
 Two levels of hands-on activities are geared for ages 1 to 12, with a variety of exhibits and venues.
 A fun stop for a couple of hours, this museum is an ASTC member, so if you have an ASTC museum membership, entrance is free.

 Until just a few years ago, I didn’t realize that geocaching was so popular in our hometown of Helena.
 Recently it was named the #1 Geocaching city in the US by Rand McNally!
-Geocaching is huge in Helena; so huge in fact, that the local tourism board has a fun GeoTour geocache scavenger hunt that includes 38 cache sites located in nearby historic areas – collect the secret password from 25 of the caches, and turn them in for your special geocoin, and be entered in to win a return trip to Helena!
+Geocaching in Helena is quite popular; so huge in fact, that the local tourism board has a fun GeoTour geocache scavenger hunt that includes 38 cache sites located in nearby historic areas – collect the secret password from 25 of the caches, and turn them in for your special geocoin, and be entered in to win a return trip to Helena!
 Super fun hunt, and a great way to discover the Helena area!

 9. Mount Helena